Therapeutic Recreation (RTH) - Graduate Courses

 Therapeutic Recreation Trends and Issues

 This course provides an examination of current issues, trends and professionalization concerns in therapeutic recreation, including professional organizations, ethics, current legislation, professional development, professional standards, credentialing, accreditation standards, improving organizational performance, and current professional controversies.
 Course should be taken last fall semester prior to internship.
-Prerequisite: MTH 145 and RTH 456/556.
+Prerequisite: STAT 145 and RTH 456/556.
 Offered Fall, Spring.

 RTH 700 Cr.1-6